Parallel Batch-Dynamic Minimum Spanning Forest and the Efficiency of Dynamic Agglomerative Graph Clustering

+If each $F_i$ is stored in an appropriately augmented ETT, then insertions and deletions cost $O(\log^2 n)$ amortized work since each inserted edge can be pushed down at most $\log n$ levels and it costs $O(\log n)$ work to find and push an edge one level using the ETTs.

-\paragraph{Connectivity.} The HDT connectivity algorithm, described in \cref{app:seq-conn}, maintains a graph $G$ of $n$ vertices and supports edge insertion and edge deletion in $O(\log^2 n)$ amortized work.
-Acar et al.\ developed a parallel batch-dynamic version of this algorithm~\cite{acar2019parallel}.
-We describe the ``non-interleaved'' version of their algorithm because we will modify it into a decremental MSF algorithm in \cref{sec:dec-msf}.
-(The interleaved version has better running time bounds, but it seems harder to adapt for decremental MSF.)
+\paragraph{Parallel batch-dynamic connectivity.} Acar et al.\ developed a parallel batch-dynamic version of the HDT algorithm~\cite{acar2019parallel}.
+We describe the ``non-interleaved'' version of their algorithm because we will modify it into a decremental MSF algorithm in \cref{sec:dec-msf-desc}.
+(The interleaved version has a better span bound, but it seems harder to adapt for decremental MSF.)